seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 That you to-day promised to tell me of?

 **BASSANIO**
-’Tis not unknown to you, Antonio,
+'Tis not unknown to you, Antonio,
 How much I have disabled mine estate,
 By something showing a more swelling port
 Than my faint means would grant continuance: